aaronbloomfield/pdr/labs/lab05/index.md

 Do NOT alter [BSTPathTest.cpp](code/inlab/BSTPathTest.cpp).
 This program will be used to run automated tests on your implementation.
 Do not change it.

+**IMPORTANT NOTE:** You need to add the following flag as an option to your CXXFLAGS variable in your makefile: **-std=c++11**.
+WHY?
+The code we are providing uses some "newer" features of C++ that the grading server won't compile with by default.
+If you don't add this, your code might compile on your laptop but not the grading server when you submit.

 The test program reads a sequence of a sequence of instruction/word pairs and attempts to operate on your tree.
 Example test files are located in the inlab directory.

 - Insert <word>: `I <word>`